 Subjects in intervention group 2 will receive the same intervention package as intervention group 1.
 In addition, subjects will be offered free influenza vaccination at the subsequent antenatal clinic visit.
 The details of getting the free influenza vaccine will be listed on the concise information (attachment VI: Draft of concise information for intervention group 2), which will be included in the intervention package.
 If the subject wish to be vaccinated, they could send the research staff a text message about their intention.
 Research staff will inform the subject when the free influenza vaccine is available (from October to the following April) and will arrange the vaccination at one of the subject's subsequent antenatal check-ups.
 Subjects wishing to receive influenza vaccine at a subsequent clinic visit will get the vaccine from a research nurse attending the antenatal clinics.
+Research assistant will go through, tick and sign the vaccination checklist (attachment XIII) with the subject before vaccination and go through the post-vaccination note (attachment XIV) with the subject after vaccination.

 The concise intervention information will provide correct information in the areas of misconception about influenza and influenza vaccine during pregnancy.
 Focus group discussions/individual interviews with approximately 10-45 pregnant women (until data saturation) will be conducted to understand their knowledge and attitudes in relation to influenza and its vaccine.
 Pregnant women coming to PWH or PYNEH for antenatal check-up will be invited to join the focus group discussion/individual interviews.
 An informed consent form will be verbally explained by the research staff and written consent will be sought (attachment X).
 After signing the informed consent form, the subject will complete a short survey on their demographic background (attachment XI).
 Focus group discussions/individual interviews will be conducted face-to-face or virtually through ZOOM and follow on a guide systematically (attachment XII).

 The concise intervention information will then be updated according to the findings from the qualitative interviews.

 All participants will be followed up first by text message at three to four weeks after their expected date of delivery by research staff who will be blinded to treatment group allocation.
 After confirming delivery, an online self-administered questionnaire will be completed by the participants.
 If the participants cannot complete the questionnaires online, hardcopy of the questionnaires with stamped and addressed return envelopes will be sent to their home.
 Follow-up by phone will be the last resort.
 Attachment VII shows the logistic flow of the proposed study.

 Participants who agree to be followed up at children's age of approximately 1 year will receive text messages around the time for vaccination information.